Planning your safari

 If you are planning a visit to Zanzibar after your safari, we recommend that you either (i) arrange your flight so that you arrive at JRO and depart through Dar Es Salaam International Airport (DAR) or consider entering into Tanzania through DAR and then take a connecting flight to JRO to start your safari.

 Zanzibar flights are available from Kilimanjaro Airport and Arusha airport and also from various locations in the Serengeti.

 The flight between JRO and DAR is approximately about one hour.

-Please confirm all international flights and seating prior to departure.
+Please confirm all international flights and seating before departure.

 Since its independence in 1961, Tanzania has been a politically stable country and one of the safest countries to travel to in Africa.

-All vaccinations are voluntary for entry into Tanzania with the exception of Yellow Fever vaccination.
+All vaccinations are voluntary for entry into Tanzania except for Yellow Fever vaccination.
 If you are entering Tanzania from Yellow Fever infected country such as Kenya, Uganda, Ethiopia, Rwanda, you will be required to show a Yellow Fever Vaccination Certificate upon arrival in Tanzania.
 Please ensure you carry this Certificate with your passport.
 If you are entering Tanzania from Europe, you will not be required to show a Yellow Fever Vaccination Certificate.